 No. Flu jabs do not contain any live viruses, so cannot cause flu.
 Some people get a slightly raised temperature and aching muscles for a couple of days afterwards, and you may feel sore at the injection site.

 Find out more about flu vaccine side effects.

 Can I have the flu jab at the same time as the whooping cough vaccine?

-Yes, you can have the flu jab at the same time as the whooping cough vaccine, but do not delay your flu jab so you can have both at the same time.
+Yes, you can have a flu vaccine at the same time as the whooping cough vaccine, but do not delay your flu jab so you can have both at the same time.

-Pregnant women are at risk of severe illness from flu at any stage of pregnancy, so you need to have the flu vaccine as soon as possible.
+Pregnant women are at risk of severe illness from flu at any stage of pregnancy, so you need to have a flu vaccine as soon as possible.

 The best time to get vaccinated against whooping cough is from 16 weeks up to 32 weeks of pregnancy.